Ulmusminor/Ulmusminor/README.md

 - I'm a graduate in Biology and a master in Biostatistics, with level C2 in English.
 I love nature and knowledge.
 I'm mostly self-taught.
 - As for my knowledge in programming, I have an expert knowledge of R, user level knowledge of SQL (mySQL) and am beginning to learn C++.

-🤔 I’m looking for a job in Granada/full remote job to work from Granada.
+🤔 I’m looking for a job right now.
+I can work abroad or here in Spain.

 💬 Ask me about my day!
 Just being noticed is wonderful to human beings. :)